ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 #### Running a compilation

-Here is an info how to initiate a compilations and how to read its results.
+Here is some info on how to initiate a compilation and how to read its results.

 1. Open the model definition.
 2. Use **Run → Compile**.
 3. Wait for the compilation to complete.

-Once the compilation is started we should simply wait for its result.
+Once the compilation is started, we should simply wait for its result.

 > Compilation time can vary:
 > - Simple assistant models: usually a few minutes.